San Francisco Symphony: Guests

 Throughout its history the San Francisco Symphony has had numerous great conductors, instrumentalists and singers as guests.
 Many famous composers have also led the Orchestra over the years.
 In 1915, Saint-Saëns (1835–1921) conducted the Orchestra at the Panama-Pacific International Exposition held that year in San Francisco's Marina District.
 In 1928, Maurice Ravel conducted some of his music including La Valse and Rapsodie espagnole.
 In 1937, George Gershwin (1898–1937) conducted a suite from his opera Porgy and Bess, then was soloist in his Concerto in F and Rhapsody in Blue with Pierre Monteux conducting.
 Igor Stravinsky (1882–1971) was a regular guest conductor, appearing periodically from 1937 until 1967.
 Aaron Copland (1900–1990) conducted the Orchestra in 1966.
-Other composers who have led the Orchestra include Ernst von Dohnányi in 1927, Ottorino Respighi in 1929, Arnold Schoenberg in 1945, Darius Milhaud in 1949, Manuel Rosenthal in 1950, Leon Kirchner in 1960, Jean Martinon in 1970, and Howard Hanson.
+Other composers who have led the Orchestra include Ernst von Dohnányi in 1927, Ottorino Respighi in 1929, Arnold Schoenberg in 1945, Darius Milhaud in 1949, Manuel Rosenthal in 1950, Leon Kirchner in 1960, Jean Martinon in 1970, Witold Lutoslawski in 1986 and Howard Hanson.
 John Adams, composer-in-residence from 1979 to 1985, also frequently conducts his own works with the Orchestra.